mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter1.md

 <img src="images/chapter1/play-6.png" class="img-large" />

+> **Connected Devices**
+>
-> *Connected Devices* Hold on...the Playground shows you connected devices.
+> Hold on...the Playground shows you connected devices.
 Yes, that's right.
 When your mobile device connects to the Playground, it registers itself with the website.
 You can see a variety of information about a connected device.

 Pretty cool, right?
 Well, there's somethign even cooler about the Playground: *LiveSync*.

+> **LiveSync**
+>
 > LiveSync is a technology that syncs changes made in the Playground down to your mobile device in real time.
 This means that you can quickly make changes to your app in the Playground and the changes will be instantly pushed to connected devices.
 If you've ever done mobile development before, you'll understand how useful this is - getting feedback from your code running on real mobile devices usually takes time, but with LiveSync, it's instantaneous.

 ### LiveSync in Action